 Drag & drop column Measure Names into Columns region.

-Drag & drop predefined condition Measure Values into Marks region (we’ll use Text).
+Drag & drop predefined condition Measure Values into Marks region (we will use Text).

 Now, all filters and values will be generated automatically.

 Let’s end our page.

 You can customize the name of the worksheet.
 Within the cell or for each part of the sheet, you can choose to customize special regions in the left panel or select manually from Format Menu.